Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 Scarlet Fever epidemic as noted in the Burlington Free Press, September, 4, 1873.

-1878 Mortality Table for Milwaukee, Wisconsin, The History of Racine ad Kenosha Counties, p.2445.
-Milwaukee’s population was 72,000.
+1878 Mortality Table for Milwaukee, Wisconsin, The History of Racine ad Kenosha Counties, p.2444.
+At the time, Milwaukee’s population was 72,000.

 Disease was widespread and spared no one, regardless of age or physical fitness.
 Influenza, then known as ague or the grippe, would wipe out many and occurred virtually every year – some epidemics were deadlier than others.
-The mortality schedules of the day showed causes of death as consumption (today, known as tuberculosis) and convulsions, instead of ague (today, known as influenza)6.
+The mortality schedules of the day showed causes of death as consumption (today, known as tuberculosis) and convulsions, instead of ague (today, known as influenza)5.
 It is now known that high fever can result from influenza and can cause convulsions.
 Pneumonia was not identified until 1881, yet it exhibited similar symptoms as a bad case of ague.
 Others are just listed as “Old Age”.
 Perhaps with today’s technology, the list of “causes of death” may look quite different.

 1838 – Smallpox.